nsnyder1992/OrderProcessingSystem/README.md

 ### Ingredients
 These will be the lowest level of the classes that make up the Recipes

 Attributes:

-- id::Integer
+    id::Integer
-- name::String
+    name::String
-- inventoryQty::Integer
+    inventoryQty::Integer

 ### Prepare
 These prepare models describe what to do to ingredients to make a FoodItem.
 For example "Cook".
 The reason applianceId is needed is sometimes

 Attributes:

-- id::Integer
+    id::Integer
-- name::String
+    name::String

 ### Utility
 The Utility model will specify what should be used to Prepare the ingredients, ie "Oven", "Knife", etc

 Attributes:

-- id::Integer
+    id::Integer
-- name::String
+    name::String

 ### RecipeIngredients
 This is a One-to-many type relationship model where there will be 1 Recipe to many ingredients

 Attributes:

-- recipeId::Integer
+    recipeId::Integer
-- ingredientId::Integer
+    ingredientId::Integer
-- qty::Integer
+    qty::Integer
-- units::String
+    units::String

 ### ReciepeSteps
 This will be a One-to-many type relationship model where there will be 1 Reciepe to many steps including prepare, utilities, and ingredients

+Attributes:

-- recipeId::Integer
+    recipeId::Integer
-- stepNum::Integer          //which step we are on
+    stepNum::Integer          //which step we are on
-- prepareId::Integer
+    prepareId::Integer
-- utiltityId::Integer
+    utiltityId::Integer
-- ingredientId::Integer
+    ingredientId::Integer
+    qty::Integer
+    units::String
-- mixWithNext::boolean      //if true mix with the next in line, can sequence this to mix as many ingredients at one time
+    mixWithNext::boolean      //if true mix with the next in line, can sequence this to mix as many ingredients at one time timeToPrepare::Integer    //seconds
-- timeToPrepare::Integer    //seconds
-- timeToFlip::Integer       //when to interupt to flip burgers, steaks,etc
-- conccurent::boolean       //if other processes can be done conncurrently, then set to true.
+    timeToFlip::Integer       //when to interupt to flip burgers, steaks,etc conccurent::boolean       //if other processes can be done conncurrently, then set to true.
 Like waiting on brownies in the oven

 Might need to add more things above to account for more actions, but the general idea is to save the ReciepeSteps in the database to help calculate optimum amount of time and space within the Cafeteria Kitchen.

 ### User

 These will be the lowest level of the classes that make up the Recipes and will be mainly used to keep inventory of all the

 Attributes:

-- id::Integer
+    id::Integer
-- name::String
+    name::String
-- password::hashed<String>
+    password::hashed<String>
-- isRobot::boolean            //if robot true
+    isRobot::boolean            //if robot true
-- securityLevelId::Integer    //from SecurityLevel model
+    securityLevelId::Integer    //from SecurityLevel model

 ### SecurityLevel

 SecurityLevels will allow the program to determine who is allowed to do what

 Attributes:

-- id::Integer
+    id::Integer
-- name::String //"Admin", "Cashier", "Chefs", "Waiters"
+    name::String //"Admin", "Cashier", "Chefs", "Waiters"

 ### MenuType

 Attributes:

-  - id::Integer
+    id::Integer
-  - name::String //"Dinner", "Dessert", "Sides", etc
+    name::String //"Dinner", "Dessert", "Sides", etc

 ### FoodItem

 Attributes:

-  - id::Integer
+    id::Integer
-  - name::String            //"Hamburger", "Chicken Sandwich", etc
+    name::String            //"Hamburger", "Chicken Sandwich", etc
-  - reciepeId::Integer      //from Reciepe Model
+    reciepeId::Integer      //from Reciepe Model
-  - menuTypeId::Integer     //from MenuType Model
+    menuTypeId::Integer     //from MenuType Model

 ### Combos

 Attributes:

-  - id::Integer
+    id::Integer
-  - name::String
+    name::String

 ### ComboFoods
 One to Many Relationship between Combos and its assoiciated FoodItems

 Attributes:

-  -comboId::Integer
-  -foodItemId::Integer
+    comboId::Integer
+    foodItemId::Integer

 ## Temporay Class Models

 This section will decribes classes that will be temporary used with in the application to store information until it is no longer needed

 ### Order

 Attributes:

-  - id::Integer
+    id::Integer
-  - name::String                          //name on order
+    name::String                          //name on order
-  - order::HashMap<FoodItem, Interger>    //<key: FoodItem, value: quantity>
+    order::HashMap<FoodItem, Interger>    //<key: FoodItem, value: quantity>

 Methods:

     Constructor(id)       //this.id = id

     setName(String name) //this.name = name

     addItem(int qty, String item){
       if item in database and qty not null {
-    update/add key: item, value: qty  += qty in order HashMap }
+        // update/add key: item, value: qty  += qty in order HashMap }
     }

-    - removeItem(int qty, String item){
+    removeItem(int qty, String item){
         if item in database and qty not null {
-          update/add key: item, value: qty -= qty in order HashMap if qty - qty >= 0 else 0
+          // update/add key: item, value: qty -= qty in order HashMap if qty - qty >= 0 else 0
         }
     }

-  - addCombo(int qty, String combo){
+    addCombo(int qty, String combo){
-     query = query Combo model where name == combo if query not null and qty not null get all food items from query
-        for item in foodItems {
+       query = query Combo model where name == combo if query not null and qty not null foodItems = get all food items from query for item in foodItems {
-          update/add key: item, value: qty  += qty_from_query * qty in order HashMap
+            // update/add key: item, value: qty  += qty_from_query * qty in order HashMap
         }
      }

-    - removeCombo(int qty, String item){
+    removeCombo(int qty, String item){
-     //query Combo model with name == combo
-     //if query not null and qty not null
-        //get all food items from query and
+       query = query Combo model where name == combo if query not null and qty not null foodItems = get all food items from query for item in foodItems {
-          //update/add FoodItem and qty += qty_from_query * qty in order HashMap if qty - qty >= 0 else 0
+            // update/add key: item, value: qty  -= qty_from_query * qty in order HashMap if qty - qty_from_query * qty >= 0 else 0
+        }
     }